Prague - Things to Do in Prague in April

 Prague Easter Markets

 Wooden stalls pop up on Wenceslas and Old Town Squares, hawking hand-painted eggs, honey liquor, and hot mead in clay mugs.
-Roasted ham and cinnamon drift overhead; locals line up for trdelník spun over flames until the sugar becomes sticky bark.
+Roasted ham and cinnamon drift overhead.
+Locals line up for trdelník spun over flames until the sugar becomes sticky bark.

 April 30